Aligning Endowment Investments with Mission

-The answer to this question has been, “Yes,” and over the past twenty years, the Foundation has developed and evolved a set of impact investing guiding principles.
+The answer to this question has been, “Yes,” and over the years, the Foundation has developed and evolved a set of impact investing guiding principles.

 Early investments were in publicly-traded mutual funds, which screened out companies with negative environmental, social or governance (ESG) practices.
 Ten years ago, the guiding principles were amended to include private investments in real assets – such as real estate, wetland mitigation and timber.
 Such investments include a timber company that receives income from the sale of sustainably-forested logs and the sale of conservation easements for the expansion of state parks; and a fixed income manager whose portfolio is comprised of bonds that have financed affordable live-work communities and renewable energy projects.

-Recently, our Finance & Investment Committee, with the support of our investment advisor Cambridge Associates, reexamined, renewed and made more flexible our mission-investing guidelines, which were approved by the full Board this past March.
+In 2015, our Finance & Investment Committee, with the support of our investment advisor Cambridge Associates, reexamined, renewed, and made more flexible our mission-investing guidelines, which were approved by the full Board in March 2016.